Keywords : Muhammadan Registrar, Inspector-General of Registration and Registrar, Parda-Nashin

 which he considers necessary in respect of any act or ommission of any Muhammadan

-Registrar subordinate to him. - The Inspector-General of Registration shall exercise a general superintendence over
+6. The Inspector-General of Registration shall exercise a general superintendence over

 offices of all Muhammadan Registrars, and shall have power from lime to lime to frame rules